Gain the skills necessary to be prepared for a 21st century workforce.

-The College of Arts & Sciences @ Clayton State University aims to empower every one of its graduates to achieve their occupational and professional dreams.
-To help accomplish this goal, we are focusing on career building through the acquisition of eighteen (18) High Demand Essential Skills (HIDES).
-We asked employers and hiring managers what they valued most in college graduates, as well as alumni what made them successful in their careers.
-They reported that it was these 18 HIDES that gave them the competitive advantage and which are most needed in today's uncertain and dynamic economy.
-This site is intended to help our students to discover, to understand, and to articulate the value of which HIDES they are acquiring or building upon while developing into the most desirable candidates on the market.
+Become empowered through the acquisition of 18 High Demand Essential Skills (HIDES) designed by The College of Arts & Sciences @ Clayton State University to endow you with the tools for success.
+To help you achieve this goal, we consulted with employers, hiring managers, as well as alumni about what made them successful in their careers.
+They reported that it was these 18 HIDES that gave them the competitive advantage in today's uncertain economy.
+This site is intended to help you to discover, to understand, and to articulate the value of which HIDES you are acquiring or building upon while developing into the most desirable candidates on the market.
 All of our undergraduate majors offered within the College of Arts & Sciences have been linked to the following HIDES.

 High Demand Essential Skills (HIDES)